 Rosemary has given presentations covering all aspects of data protection compliance and permission based marketing to audiences in the UK, Europe, USA, Australia and South Africa.
 She is also a tutor for the Institute of Direct Marketing where she is currently delivering regular courses for marketers covering the impact of the new Data Protection Regulation.

-Jenny was Vice Chairman of FEDMA (Federation of European Direct Marketing) for five years and was heavily involved in the lobbying for self regulation in direct marketing at a European level.
+Jenny has followed European data protection legislation since the first Directive.
+For a period of ten years, she served as Data Controller for National Geographic’s multiple product marketing programmes to develop a policy of compliance for the Europe.
+Jenny was Vice President of FEDMA (Federation of European Direct Marketing) for five years and was heavily involved in the lobbying for self-regulation in direct marketing at a European level.

-Having spent several years as a Board Member for the Direct Marketing Association, Jenny served two years as its Chairman completing that tenure in 2003.
+Having spent several years as a Board Member for the Direct Marketing Association, she served two years as its Chairman.
+Jenny is a regular speaker on issues of data protection, electronic communications, privacy regulation, GDPR and how regulation influences international direct and digital marketing.